jonaro00/II1302/README.md

 - Select the correct port in (... -> ...)
 - Develop. 😎

+To put the board into programming mode:
+- Press the RESET button, then the FLASH button.
+- Then release RESET and finally release FLASH.
+- After uploading you have to leave the programming mode, so press RESET shortly.

 ## Testing

 The Webpage is continuosly tested in GitHub Actions.
 This is the latest status: